 The primary sector in Kenya, particularly agriculture, thrives due to its diverse climate and abundant natural resources.
 With 48.69% of the country’s land dedicated to agriculture, Kenya produces a variety of crops and animal products.
 The main agricultural products include sugarcane, milk, maize, tea, bananas, potatoes, cabbages, camel milk, cassava, and mangoes/guavas.

-Despite contributing 34.5% to the GDP, agriculture plays a crucial role in the economy by providing employment and sustenance.
+Despite contributing about 21.8% to the GDP (as of 2023), agriculture plays a crucial role in the economy by providing employment and sustenance.
 The sector’s significance lies in the wide range of products it offers, sustaining both domestic consumption and export markets.

 Military Activities and Economic Sectors of Kenya